oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

   * the redirect URI itself needs to contain a nonce or another kind of one-time use, secret data and
-  * the client has bound this data to this particular instance.
+  * the client has bound this data to this particular instance of the client.

 But this approach conflicts with the idea to enforce exact redirect URI matching at the authorization endpoint.
 Moreover, it has been